martinrodl/mpd/README.md

-# What is mpd
+# What is MPD

 It's a mobile application which replaces paper diary.
-Mpd cover all the functions which paper diary have, as an adding notes, track contacts, manage your calender in modern way.
+MPD cover all the functions which paper diary has, as an adding notes, track contacts, manage your calendar in modern way.

 # Getting started